betaglot/plantabeta/docs/guide/Why/Productivity.md

 - A shorter season
 - PlantingRate
     - Daily Trees in the Ground
-- Fewer Planters required to Cover an Eco
+- Fewer Planters required to Cover an Eko
 - Fewer Motos performed by Planter, therefore less Metabolic Energy used.
 - Less Deadwalking
 - Fewer Injury